 Key Takeaway

-Your Equifax credit score in Australia runs from 0 to 1,200 — the highest range of the three Australian bureaus.
+Your Equifax credit score in Australia runs from 0 to 1,200 — the widest range of the three Australian bureaus.
 A score of 661–734 is Good, 735–852 is Very Good, and 853+ is Excellent.
-Equifax is the bureau used by most major banks and mainstream mortgage lenders, making it the most important score for home loan applications.
-Defaults, court judgements, excessive enquiries, and missed repayments reduce your score.
-Professional removal of unlawfully listed defaults under the Privacy Act 1988 can improve your Equifax score by 100–300 points in 30–90 days.
+Most major banks and mainstream home loan lenders check Equifax first.
+The biggest factors are your CCR repayment history, listed defaults, and credit enquiries.
+An incorrectly listed default can reduce your Equifax score by 80–200 points and may be removable under the Privacy Act 1988 (Cth) if it was listed without following the required process.

-Quick Answer: Your Equifax credit score in Australia runs from 0 to 1,200 — the highest range of the three Australian bureaus.
+Quick Answer: Your Equifax credit score in Australia runs from 0 to 1,200 — the widest range of the three Australian bureaus.
 A score of 661–734 is Good, 735–852 is Very Good, and 853+ is Excellent.
-Equifax is the bureau used by most major banks and mainstream mortgage lenders, making it the most important score for home loan applications.
-Defaults, court judgements, excessive enquiries, and missed repayments reduce your score.
-Professional removal of unlawfully listed defaults under the Privacy Act 1988 can improve your Equifax score by 100–300 points in 30–90 days.
+Most major banks and mainstream home loan lenders check Equifax first.
+The biggest factors are your CCR repayment history, listed defaults, and credit enquiries.
+An incorrectly listed default can reduce your Equifax score by 80–200 points and may be removable under the Privacy Act 1988 (Cth) if it was listed without following the required process.

-Equifax is the most widely used credit bureau in Australia.
-If you're applying for a home loan through one of the big four banks, the lender is almost certainly checking your Equifax file — and your Equifax score is the number they see first.
-Understanding exactly how it works gives you a clear advantage when you're trying to improve your position.
+Equifax is the dominant credit bureau in Australia.
+If you're applying for a home loan through one of the big four banks, there's a strong chance your Equifax file is the first thing they check — and your Equifax score is the number they see.
+Understanding exactly how it's calculated gives you a clear head start on improving it.

 | Score | Band | What Most Mainstream Lenders Think |